Puppet Master: The Littlest Reich: Critical response

 A.A.
 Dowd from The A.V.
 Club called it "a self-satisfied wallow in tastelessness".
 In his review, Dowd commended the film's gore, and music, but further stated that it was "a little too self-satisfied with its own 'transgressive' mean streak to be much fun."
 Keith Uhlich of Slant Magazine wrote a particularly scathing review, stating, "What talent Laguna and Wiklund have is of a purely amateurish variety.
 You can almost see the directors’ fingers moving the puppets through scenes like well-worn action figures, as if they were ‘80s kids filming their every Dadaist thought on a camcorder after renting the first Puppet Master at the local Blockbuster."
 William Bibbiani from IGN stated that, although the dialogue, performances, and gore were all "unusually good", he felt that the filmmaker's changes made to the franchise had "dramatically reduce[d] the film's entertainment value, and arguably rob[bed] these iconic puppets of the very characteristics that made them special."

 Recognition

 The film was awarded the Grand Prize at the French Festival international du film fantastique de Gérardmer 2019.

+Possible prequel

+In May 2018, a prequel titled Puppet Master: Aryans Ahoy was announced during a Q&A session following a screening of The Littlest Reich at the Dallas International Film Festival.
+Aside from the title, no other details were revealed.
+In September, during an interview with Wicked Horror, special effects artist Tate Steinsiek teased that the plot would involve the puppets on a cruise ship and the kills were expected to be much more shocking than in the previous film.

+The project never materialized, partly due to work on other projects and controversies surrounding Fangoria's parent company, Cinestate, which shut down in 2020 following the arrest of producer Adam Donaghey for sexual assault and allegations of sexual misconduct.
+In October 2020, original series producer Charles Band confirmed in a Reddit AMA that there were no longer any plans for follow-ups to The Littlest Reich.
+Instead, he revealed that a sequel to the main series was in development, along with another solo puppet spin-off, which eventually became Puppet Master: Doktor Death.